Skip to main content

 Booking and Logistics

 Booking here is direct.
 The restaurant is open Tuesday through Saturday for dinner (8 PM–11 PM), with lunch service Wednesday through Saturday (12 PM–2:30 PM).
 Monday and Sunday are closed.
-Given the central address on the Place du Capitole, access is easy whether you are staying in the city centre or arriving by rail , Toulouse Matabiau is the main station and the Capitole is reachable on foot or by metro.
+Given the central address on the Place du Capitole, access is easy whether you are staying in the city centre or arriving by rail, Toulouse Matabiau is the main station and the Capitole is reachable on foot or by metro.

-Lunch is the better entry point if you are visiting mid-week and want to manage spend: the midday service at this price tier typically offers better value per course than dinner, and the glass-roofed courtyard reads leading in natural daylight.
+Lunch is the better entry point if you are visiting mid-week and want to manage spend: the midday service at this price tier typically offers better value per course than dinner, the glass-roofed courtyard reads leading in natural daylight.
 Dinner is the call for special occasions or if you plan to take the wine program seriously.

 For more context on eating and drinking in the city, see our full Toulouse restaurants guide, our full Toulouse bars guide, and our full Toulouse wineries guide.
 If you are planning a wider visit, our full Toulouse hotels guide and our full Toulouse experiences guide are worth consulting alongside this page.